kyrylos1/compare-packages/README.md

 # compare-packages
-Python script to compare packages and versions on 2 linux server
+Python script to compare packages and versions on 2 linux servers